dots-platform/skrecovery-app/README.md

 You should see the message: "recovered public-key: "random_public_key"" at the bottom of your screen.

-To learn more about the DTrust platform as well as this example application, checkout our [tutorial](tutorial.md).
-The tutorial will equip you with the necessary knowledge to develop your own decentralized applications on DTrust.
+To learn more about the BDots platform as well as this example application, checkout our [tutorial](tutorial.md).
+The tutorial will equip you with the necessary knowledge to develop your own decentralized applications on BDots.